vidalouiswang/VoltageShift/README.md

 You can continue to monitor the CPU frequency, power and temperture by using:

     ./voltageshift mon

+Show power type:
+    ./voltageshift ischarging

+print 1 is AC power, 0 is UPS or built-battery.

 Six types of voltage offsets are dispenible to change, however we only suggest undervolting the CPU and GPU only.